Humbly Homemade

 Beaten butter in a mixing bowl.

-1. Beat the softened butter until it’s pale smooth and creamy.
+1. Beat the softened butter until it's creamy.

 Beaten butter and sugar in a mixing bowl.

-2. Add the vanilla sugar, baking powder, and salt & mix until it’s smooth and fluffy.
+2. Add the vanilla sugar, baking powder, and salt.

 Beaten butter, sugar, and eggs in a glass bowl.